 Over the 25 plus years that I have helped people traveling to Costa Rica, I am often asked variations of the same questions consistently.
-Therefore I have decided pick out answers to the most frequently asked questions about going on a vacation to Costa Rica for example, do I need a power converter?
-What currency do I use?
-Do I need a power Converter ? etc and put together a sample list of those questions in order for it to be a resource that people can use in order to plan their next trip to Costa Rica:
+Therefore I have decided pick out answers to the most frequently asked questions about travel to Costa Rica.

-We are planning to visit the Osa Peninsula, specifically Lapa Rios in Mid-October this year.
+1. We are planning to visit the Osa Peninsula, specifically Lapa Rios in Mid-October this year.
 I was wondering what the weather would be like for hikes, snorkeling, and other explorations.
-I would expect it would be on the muddy side, but was trying to plan on what clothing to bring along.

 Forget the malaria concerns.
 You have a better chance of being eaten by a Polar Bear.